- What is FEE-HELP?

 When do FEE-HELP loans need to be repaid?

-A student will commence repaying any FEE-HELP loan through the Australian Taxation Office once their income reaches the minimum threshold for compulsory repayment ($54,126 per annum 2016).
+A student will commence repaying any FEE-HELP loan through the Australian Taxation Office once their income reaches the minimum threshold for compulsory repayment ($51,957 for the 2018-2019 income year).

 How does FEE-HELP assist students to pay tuition fees?